rohansanjay/reading/Finance/Option_Volatility_and_Pricing.md

   - Volatility

     - Hardest to understand, but often the most important

-#### Questions:

-- Why does ev of the underlying have to be = to forward price / value at expiration?
-  - Review of forward price and why it's important
-- What does this mean:
-  - "If a call can be purchased for less than its theoretical value or a put can be sold for more than its value, in the long run, it will be more profitable to take a long market position by purchasing calls or selling puts than by purchasing the underlying contract."
-- Review the hedge summary with examples
-  - Like what does "sell underling" mean?
-- Why do we use treasury yields?

 ### Chapter 6: Volatility (60:57 mins)
 ### Chapter 7: Risk Measurement I (44:51 mins)